mer-hybris/pulseaudio-modules-droid/README.md

     * Disabled by default.
     * When enabled voice call recording source is forced to sample rate of 16kHz.
+* use_legacy_stream_set_parameters
+    * Disabled by default.
+    * Enable this to fall back to set_parameters on stream.
+Only For audio HALs without create_audio_patch implemented, which causes pulse to segfault attempting to use create_audio_patch on an invalid or null address.

 Options can be enabled or disabled normally as module arguments, for example: